Masteroshi430/Resu/README.md

 // Settings for Group GR Level Adviser Plugin
                Hud.RunOnPlugin<Resu.GroupGRLevelAdviserPlugin>(plugin =>
             {

-                    // Set to false if you don't want the red circle plugin.RedCircle = True;
+                     plugin.RedCircle = True;                  // Set to false if you don't want the red circle plugin.PackLeaderLifePercentage = True;   // Set to false if you don't want the life percentage on elites plugin.TimeToGRBoss = true;               // Set to false if you don't want the time left to boss fight in Grift bar });
-		     plugin.PackLeaderLifePercentage = True;
-            });
 // End of Settings for Group GR Level Adviser Plugin
 ```